 What Is COVID-19?

-The Coronavirus Disease 2019 or COVID-19 is the infectious disease caused by a new strain of Coronavirus family, called SARS-CoV-2 (Severe Acute Respiratory Syndrome Coronavirus 2), that was first discovered in 2019 and was not previously identified in humans.
+The Coronavirus Disease 2019 or COVID-19 is an infectious disease caused by a new strain of the Coronavirus family, called SARS-CoV-2 (Severe Acute Respiratory Syndrome Coronavirus 2), that was first discovered in 2019 and was not previously identified in humans.
 This strain of Coronavirus was unknown until an outbreak of respiratory illness in Wuhan, China, led to the identification of the new coronavirus strain as the root cause of respiratory illness now known as Covid-19.

 The COVID-19 is the name given by the World Health Organization (WHO) on February 11, 2020.
 In the name “COVID-19”, the “CO” stands for corona, the “VI” is for virus, and the “D” means disease.
 The “19” is for 2019, the year the disease first appeared in China.